dlzou/nvim-config/README.md

 An unholy chimera of Vimscript and Lua.

-I run [Neovim](https://neovim.io/) in either [kitty](https://github.com/kovidgoyal/kitty) TUI or [Neovide](https://github.com/neovide/neovide) GUI.
-I use [packer.nvim](https://github.com/wbthomason/packer.nvim) for plugin management.
+I usually run [Neovim](https://neovim.io/) in [kitty](https://github.com/kovidgoyal/kitty) TUI, but I'm on the search for a superior GUI.
+Plugins I use are listed in [plugins.lua](/lua/plugins.lua).
 My color scheme is a slightly modified version of [palenight.vim](https://github.com/drewtempelmeyer/palenight.vim).